ddlatumalea/disease_and_life/src/dashboard/pages/statistics/statistics.md

 </ul>

 ## 4) Granger
+The Granger test is mostly used to test if one series is predictive for the other.
+The test is chosen, because it is useful to know if the amount of non-communicable deaths can forecast the life expectancy.

+H0: lagged x-values do not explain the variation in y.<br>
+H1: lagged x-values do explain the variation in y.

 Normally this test should use stationary time series data.
 Due to difficulties making this time series stationary, I used the standardized data as it is.